Check out the newly added functions to the Note10 camera

-Nothing is more upsetting than taking a picture - only to realize later that it came out too dark.
-That won’t happen on your Note10.
+Nothing is more upsetting than taking a picture only to realize later that it came out too dark.
+That won’t happen on your Note10/Note10+.
 Use Night mode in the evening or in low-light settings to brighten up pictures.

 Open the Camera app, and select Night mode.
-Then take pictures as you normally would.
-Note10's camera will automatically capture and stitch together multiple images into one single shot, making the picture much brighter.
+Then, take pictures the way you normally would.
+Note10/Note10+'s camera will automatically capture and stitch together multiple images into one single shot, making the picture much brighter.
 You won’t even realize that the picture was taken somewhere dark.

-Concerned your phone won't be able to record a sound that's far away?
-No worries - that won't be a problem on Note10.
-The new Zoom-in mic feature increases the volume of the recording as you zoom in on the audio's source, and also minimises background noise.
+You're worried your phone won't be able to record a sound that's far away.
+Don't worry, that won't be a problem on Note10/Note10+.
+The new Zoom-in mic feature increases the volume of the recording as you zoom in on the audio's source and also minimizes background noise.

 This setting is on by default, but you should double check just in case.
 Open the Camera app, and navigate to the rear camera.
 Select Video, and then tap the Settings icon.
 Tap Advanced recording options, and then tap the switch next to Zoom-in mic.

-To make the sound quality even better, Note10 has three microphones instead of two.
+To make the sound quality even better, Note10/Note10+ has three microphones instead of two.

-Note: The Zoom-in mic option may be greyed out depending on the camera mode selected.
+Note: The Zoom-in mic option may be grayed out depending on the camera mode selected.